yasuohasegawa/SimpleVoxel/README.md

 If you want "NxN" block texture, you have to adjust texture and "TexUnit" variable at "Voxel.cs".
 "TexUnit" variable is equal to "(how many block texture you want) / 1".

+## In this sample:
-In Voxel scene, you'll see how you can manage and control blocks.
+In Voxel scene, you'll see how you can manage and control blocks.<br>
 In Terrain scene, this is verry simple terrain example.

 Importantlty, I haven't added collider.
 If you want collider, you need to add collider by yourself.